Reviews You Can Rely On

 Credit: Joshua Hutchens

-The motor and controller offer smooth power delivery, providing a calm ride that never suffers from jumpy acceleration.
-New for this version of the RadWagon is the ability to easily switch between classes.
-You can drop the kids off at school, switch the bike into Class 3 mode, and zoom off to work at speeds up to 28 mph.
-There are still 5 pedal assist levels, and each one is noticeably different in its support.
+The motor and controller offer exceptionally smooth power delivery, providing a calm ride and acceleration that never feels jumpy.
+You can now easily switch classes through the bike's display.
+After dropping the kids off at school, you can switch the bike into Class 3 mode, and zoom off to work at speeds up to 28 mph.
+There are still five pedal assist levels, and each one is noticeably different in its support.

 The bike's twist throttle is smooth and pulls you from a stop with seemingly no effort.
 Acceleration isn't exactly brisk, but it's likely faster than you could propel the 88-lb bike with your legs alone.
-There is no twitchiness to the acceleration like you typically find with hub motors; the bike feels quite refined in its acceleration and power delivery.
-The addition of a torque sensor means the bike no longer guesses how hard you're pedaling; it reads your input at the bottom bracket and responds with the appropriate boost.
-We strongly prefer bikes with torque sensors over cadence sensors for this reason; Rad's torque sensor is good but not quite as seamless as others we've tested.
-The throttle speed is uncoupled from the pedal assist setting, meaning that you have full throttle power regardless of which setting you choose.
-We appreciate this aspect of power delivery because it allows you to use the throttle as a backup for pedal assistance.
-There are times when you might want a little more oomph for a hill or passing power, and it's readily available no matter what pedal assist setting you're riding in.
+There is no twitchiness to the acceleration like you typically find with hub motors.
+The addition of a torque sensor means the bike no longer guesses how hard you're pedaling; it reads your input at the bottom bracket and responds with the appropriate level of support.
+We're huge fans of torque sensors, an while Rad's is good, it's not quite as seamless feeling as others we've tested.
+The throttle speed is uncoupled from the pedal assist setting, meaning you have full throttle power regardless of your power setting.
+This allows you to use the throttle as a backup for pedal assistance.
+Sometimes, you might want a little more oomph for a hill or passing power, and it's readily available no matter what pedal assist mode.

 rad power radwagon 5 - the radwagon has all the convenience of a shopping cart and the...